Dine-in curbs lifted; pools, libraries open

-In Bangkok and other provinces sharing the dark red zone designation, entertainment venues including karaoke bars and pubs will remain closed, while department stores are allowed to operate until 9pm, although no promotional sales events are permitted.
+In Bangkok and other provinces which are dark red zones, entertainment venues including karaoke bars and pubs will remain closed, while department stores are allowed to operate until 9pm.

 A ban on a large gathering of more than 50 people and the mandatory wearing of face masks in public places also remains in place.